 In 1978, the property was sold to the Yow family and was renamed "King Yin Lei".

 It was declared a monument by the Antiquities and Monuments Office on 11 July 2008.
 Under an agreement with the owner, the building was restored to its former glory.
-Restoration was completed in December 2010.
+The restoration was completed in December 2010.

 The building has become a tourist landmark and a popular spot for taking photographs.
 It has also been featured in several international films such as "Soldier of Fortune" (1955) and "Enter the Dragon" (1973) as well as in several locally produced television series.